swiftlang/swift-evolution/proposals/0195-dynamic-member-lookup.md

-The conclusion of these many discussions was that it is better to embrace the fact that these languages are inherently dynamic and meet them where they are: F# type providers and generated wrappers require this proposal to work in the first place (because, for example, Javascript doesn't have classes and Python doesn't have stored property declarations) and providing a good code completion experience for dynamic languages requires incorporation of flow-sensitive analysis into SourceKit (something that is [fully compatible](#future-directions-python-code-completion) with this proposal).
+The conclusion of these many discussions was that it is better to embrace the fact that these languages are inherently dynamic and meet them where they are: F# type providers and generated wrappers require this proposal to work in the first place (because, for example, Javascript do not have classes and Python doesn't have stored property declarations) and providing a good code completion experience for dynamic languages requires incorporation of flow-sensitive analysis into SourceKit (something that is [fully compatible](#future-directions-python-code-completion) with this proposal).